lermana/nyc_dob_analysis/report.md

 - assumed primary key: `job`
 - assumed primary date column: `pre_filing_date`

 This dataset corresponds to the applications filed, applications which - if approved - would yield permit(s), generally one permit for each type of work performed (e.g. electrical, plumbing, etc.).
 Unfortunately, this dataset was unusable for us post-2017 (and even somewhat for 2017) due to the fact that it does not include applications submitted through the _DoB NOW_ platform, and cannot be deterministically linked to those jobs, at least in any sort of way that would have fit with the level of granularity we have tried to achieve in this report.
-See the _DoB NOW: Build – Job Application Filings_ [dataset](https://data.cityofnewyork.us/Housing-Development/DOB-NOW-Build-Job-Application-Filings/w9ak-ipjd) for DoB NOW jobs.
+See the DoB NOW appplications data [here](https://data.cityofnewyork.us/Housing-Development/DOB-NOW-Build-Job-Application-Filings/w9ak-ipjd).

-The DoB has released a new system for permit application and issuance that it calls _DoB NOW_, which as of 2018 had already been used for issuing a majority of permits and which last year was responsible for almost all permits issued.
-The data (which we've linked to in the above paragraph) corresponding to the applications filed through this system, at the time of this writing, included neither any sort of application identifier that would have allowed us to link to applications filed in the other system, nor even _any sort of date field_.
+The DoB has released a new system for permit application and issuance that it calls _DoB NOW_.
+This system was used for about 1% of permit issuances in 2017, a majority of permit issuances in 2018, and almost all permit issuances last year.
+The data (which we've linked to in the above paragraph) corresponding to the applications filed through this system, at the time of this writing, included neither a unique application identifier that linked to previous system, nor any sort of date field.
 After making multiple requests for a date field, we were told that a ticket had been filed, and that there was no time estimate corresponding to when this field would be added.

-#### Permit Issuance
+#### Permit Issuance - Old

-Old system:

 - [data](https://data.cityofnewyork.us/Housing-Development/DoB-Permit-Issuance/ipu4-2q9a)
 - assumed primary key: combination of `permit_si_no` and
 - assumed primary date column: `issuance_date`

 This dataset corresponds to permits issued by the Department of Buildings since 1989.
-Same as the application dataset, we have limitation on using this dataset later than 2017 because the new system DoB NOW was implemented that year.

-New system:
+#### Permit Issuance - New

 - [data](https://data.cityofnewyork.us/Housing-Development/DoB-NOW-Build-Approved-Permits/rbx6-tga4)
 - assumed primary key: `job_filing_number`
 - assumed primary date column: `issued_date`

-_DOB NOW: Build – Approved Permits_ [dataset](https://data.cityofnewyork.us/Housing-Development/DoB-NOW-Build-Approved-Permits/rbx6-tga4) provides list of all approved permits in DOB NOW since 2016.
-The new system was put in use from 2017.
-We were able to aggregate this data to the old dataset and to find total permit issue in each year by the date field `issued_date`.
-However, when it comes to aggregate the types of permits, we are very much limited since the type fields in DoB NOW do not reconcile the types in old system.
+Provides all permits approved through DOB NOW (first put to use in 2016).
+We were able to link this data to that of the old system, at least at the level of a year.
+However, there are differences in the permit types found in each system, which limited what we felt able to extract from the permit-type information.

 #### Complaints Received

 - [data](https://data.cityofnewyork.us/Housing-Development/DoB-Complaints-Received/eabe-havv)
 - assumed primary key: `complaint_number`
 - assumed primary date column: `date_entered`
-- de-duplicate on `complaint_number`
+- de-duplicated on `complaint_number` due to the reappearance of complaints in the data, as complaint status is updated

-Complaints received dataset corresponds complaints received by Department of Buildings (DoB).
-It includes complaints that come from 311, that are called in to DoB's Customer Service Center, and that are entered into the system by DoB staff.
-After communicating with the stakeholder from DoB, we dropped the duplicates in `complaint_number`.
+This dataset corresponds to complaints received by Department of Buildings (DoB).
+It includes complaints originating with 311, those that were called into the DoB's Customer Service Center, and those that were directly entered into the system by DoB staff (e.g. building inspectors).

 #### ECB Violations